4.67.0

 Name Description

-resetSession() Resets the sessionTimeout property on the aui-context cookie to 30 minutes in the future.
+resetSession() Resets the inactivity timer by writing a new expiry to the skylab_session_timeout_{env} cookie.
 See the React implementation notes below for more information on calling this method.

 React implementation notes